Z2Doggo/H1Z1-C-Server/README.md

 Add the following:

 World=None
 Server=127.0.0.1:20042
 usenewui=1
-   sessionid=0
+sessionId=0

 At the beginning of this file.

 ## Launching the Game
-### Basic Method
-Click the `run_all.bat` in the 'H1Z1-C-Server' folder to run the login-server and zone-server.
+Click the `run_all.bat` file in the 'H1Z1-C-Server' folder to run the login-server and zone-server.

 ## Legal Notes